The Legend of Billie Jean: Plot

 Pyatt issues a bounty for her apprehension, but Ringwald counters with a more peaceful offer and a promise to repair Binx's scooter.
-Billie Jean realizes the best plan is to turn herself in.
-During a rally being held, where a brand new scooter is offered for Billie Jean to turn in herself and Lloyd, Binx puts on a dress and pretends to be Billie Jean, walking behind Lloyd.
-However, Hubie starts yelling that it isn't Billie Jean, and the police shoot Binx.
+Billie Jean realizes that the best plan is to turn herself in.
+During a rally being held, where a brand new scooter is offered for Billie Jean to turn in herself and Lloyd, Binx puts on a dress and pretends to be her, walking behind Lloyd.
+However, Hubie proclaims the masquerade, and the police shoot Binx.

-Billie Jean runs to catch the ambulance taking Binx away but doesn't make it.
-She suddenly sees a booth with Billie Jean merchandise, run by Mr. Pyatt.
-Billie Jean confronts Pyatt and gets him to admit the actions that led to him being shot.
+Billie Jean runs to catch the ambulance taking Binx away, to no avail.
+She sees a booth with Billie Jean merchandise, run by Pyatt.
+She confronts Pyatt and gets him to admit the actions that led to him being shot.
 He gives Billie Jean the money, but she refuses to take it all and rams her knee into his crotch, sending him sprawling to the ground and knocking over a nearby torch.
-She then tells him to keep his money and to go buy somebody else, throwing the money back in his face.
+She tells him to keep his money and to go buy somebody else, throwing the money back in his face.
 Pyatt gets to his feet as the overturned torch begins to set his merchandise stands on fire.
-The onlookers (including Hubie), seeing how Billie Jean was exploited and their indirect involvement in it, throw all the Billie Jean merchandise into the rapidly growing fire and leave in disgust.
-As the merchandise stands burn down, Billie Jean departs as well, but not before thanking Ringwald and giving Lloyd a kiss.
+The onlookers (including Hubie), seeing how Billie Jean was exploited and their indirect involvement in it, throw all the merchandise into the rapidly growing fire and leave in disgust.
+As the merchandise burns, Billie Jean departs as well, but not before thanking Ringwald and giving Lloyd a kiss.
 Later, Billie Jean and Binx (in an arm sling) are hitchhiking in Vermont.
-Binx, after complaining about the cold, admires a red snowmobile.
+Binx, after complaining about the cold, admires a snowmobile.